bitcoin-api/bitcoin-api-full-stack/README.md

 * Exchange code updates: getting exchange code ready for production, cleaning up code, and adding necessary features like improved email handling logic including handling bounces and complaints

-Visit the [Development branch  on GitHub](https://github.com/bitcoin-api/bitcoin-api-full-stack/tree/development) and keep up to date with Bitcoin-Api-Full-Stack🚧👷‍♀️👷‍♂️🏗😃!
+Visit the [Development branch on GitHub](https://github.com/bitcoin-api/bitcoin-api-full-stack/tree/development) and keep up to date with the latest documentation and code from Bitcoin-Api-Full-Stack🚧👷‍♀️👷‍♂️🏗😃!

 ## API, Exchange, and Game Features